sento documentation

 [function] MAKE-AGENT STATE-FUN &OPTIONAL ACTOR-CONTEXT (DISPATCHER-ID

-)Makes a new
+:SHARED)Makes a new

 [function] AGENT-GET AGENT GET-FUN